LiadHechler/Liad_Herut_Project/README.md

-Class to keep the information of the data. safety_reports is a list of dictionaries, each element in the list represents the information of a safety report. drugs_freq is a dictionary- each key is a name of a drug,
+Class to keep the information of the data. safety_reports is a list of dictionaries, each element in the list represents the information of a safety report. bag_of_drugs is a dictionary- each key is a name of a drug,
                             each value is the frequency of this drug. reaction_outcome_freq is a dictionary - each key is a reaction outcome, each value is the frequency of this reaction.
                                         **for every report we consider only the most severe reaction outcome
 ##

-def medical_product_handling(curr_d: dict, item: ET.Element, drugs_freq: dict)
+def medical_product_calc_freq(item: ET.Element, bag_of_drugs: dict)
 ##
-Updates the data_info.drugs_freq dictionary, each key is a name of a drug and each value is the frequency of this drug in the safety reports.
+Updates the data_info.bag_of_drugs dictionary, each key is a word from a name of a drug and each value is the frequency of this word in the safety reports.
 We save the dictionary as an attribute in the data class.

-The name of each drug in the dictionary is the first word of its name in the report.
 ##

 def reaction_outcome_handling(most_severe_outcome: str, reaction_outcome_freq: dict)